Share

 “You could have a £1000 pair of gold flaked boots that do themselves up and are woven with fibres made of Shaun White’s pubes but if they don’t fit you properly then that shit ain’t gonna fly”

-We’ve compiled our list of the best snowboard boots for 2023/24 in one handy place.
-There’s a bit of everything in this list, from soft flexing budget options to ultra-aggressive crampon-compatible boots, so have a gander, check them out and find out what’s best for you.
+We’ve compiled our list of the best snowboard boots for this season in one handy place.
+There’s a bit of everything in this list, from soft flexing budget options to ultra-aggressive crampon-compatible boots, so have a gander, check them out and find out what’s best for you – and while you’re at it, make sure to check out the best snowboards, the best snowboard bindings and the best snowboard jackets and pants for this season too.

 Top